Lemmon, South Dakota: Arts and culture

 a hardware store, a grocery store, an American Legion, and many other businesses.
 Lemmon also has seven churches, three financial institutions, a library, a movie theater, a clinic, and nursing home.
 Three motels are in town.
-The Lemmon Sale Barn is just to the west of town, with sales every Wednesday.
+The Lemmon Livestock Sale Barn is just to the west of town, with sales every Wednesday.

-Many Lemmonites are employed at Wheeler Manufacturing, which produces jewelry products.
+Many citizens are employed at Wheeler Manufacturing, which produces jewelry products.
 Gregorian, Inc. and Dakota Woodcrafts also employ manufacturing workers.
-Other major employers are the school system and ranches.
+Other major employers are the school system and farm/ranches.